RasaHQ/rasa/docs/docs/reference/rasa/train.md

   with the model.
 - `additional_arguments` - Additional training parameters which will be passed to the `train` method of each component.
+- `domain` - Path to the optional domain file/Domain object.